PANCAKES

 1/2 teaspoon of white sea salt *

-2 heaped tablespoons of corn starch or arrowroot *
+2 tablespoons of corn starch or arrowroot *

 1 teaspoon baking powder